Selling a House During Coronavirus: What to Expect

 - We Buy Ugly Houses – continuing to buy houses but with new safety precautions

 Though some of the larger iBuyer companies have cut back on home purchases, small local homebuyers are still operating in most major markets.
-For sellers with houses that need some love, working with a cash buyer is still a popular option.
-In fact, Sundae is still buying houses as normal.
+Working with a cash buyer is still a popular option.
+In fact, Sundae is helping sellers get the best off market price possible.

 Seller Takeaway: The buyer market is not at full capacity with many iBuyers shut down.
 Expect a less diverse range of traditional retail home shoppers and off-market buyers.